Scientific name: Scobinancistrus aureatus

 When they are young they have a beautiful coloration; an almost black ground coloration with orange-colored fins and big yellow spots over the whole body.
 Sometimes those spots are so big that they are connected as lines.

 When this pleco gets adult it will loose those orange fins and the spots will get smaller.
 Some only keep a small colored band on the border of the fin.
+Adults have more and smaller spots in the fins instead of the yellow-orange coloration.
+The fins and the body have then almost the same color.

 When stressed, this pleco shows large white/light stains over its body.